Who are we and what do we do:

 Body Safety educates Kindergarten-5th grade children in self-protection and how to respond if something has happened to them or someone they know.
-It is a powerful, non-threatening, age-appropriate 30-minute presentation; it is not sex education.
+It is a powerful, non-threatening, age-appropriate 30-minute presentation; it is not sex education, but rather a body positive empowerment program.
 Children learn the names of their body parts, and identify to whom they can talk if something has happened.

 Safer, Smarter Teens

 Safer, Smarter Teens educates middle schoolers about the warning signs of unsafe situations and what actions they can take to reduce risks, stay safe, and access help.
 It is presented in six sessions, typically during health or gym class.
 Topics include: self-esteem, personal power, grooming, online safety/social media, acceptance and boundaries.